 Newman serves on the Swine Health committee and previously chaired the Domestic Marketing committee and served on the Producer Services committee.
 He also participated in the Pork Leadership Academy.

 Alicia Pedemonti of Hopkinton, NH

-Alicia Pedemonti owns a finishing operation with her husband in Hopkinton, N.H.
+Alicia Pedemonti owns a finishing operation with her husband in Hopkinton, New Hampshire.
 She also works as a veterinary technician for the New Hampshire Department of Agriculture.
 They market more than 200 pigs annually directly to consumers.

 Pedemonti currently serves as the executive director of the Northeast Pork Association.
 She is a member of the National Pork Board Budget Task Force and a past member of the Nominating Committee.
 Pedemonti is also a part of the New Hampshire Farm Bureau and the New Hampshire FFA.

 Gene Noem serves as the Director of Organizational Development for Reicks View Farms in Iowa.
 Reicks View Farms is a family-owned farrow-to-finish operation that markets close to 500,000 hogs annually.

 Noem serves on the Iowa Pork Producers Association (IPPA) board of directors and on the IPPA Swine Welfare Committee.
 He has served on the National Pork Board Producer Services and Communications Committee.